orange-cloudfoundry/static-creds-broker/README.md

 $ cd to-release

 # Configure the broker through environment variables, possibly captured in a CF CLI manifest file
-# A sample default example manifest file is provided, adapt it to your environment (in particular domain)
+# A sample default example manifest file is provided, adapt it to your environment (in particular set the domain)

 $ vi manifest.yml
 ---